 Council is in receipt of an application for a caravan manufacturing business and shed.
-The proposal is considered to fall within the Manufacturing and Processing use category under the Planning Scheme and is a discretionary use in the Rural Resource zone.
-Assessment against Performance Criteria P1 for this Clause is therefore required.
+The proposal is considered to fall within the Manufacturing and Processing use category under the Planning Scheme and is

 Performance Criteria P1(a) requires discretionary permit use to be consistent with the local area objectives.
 Satisfaction of P1(a) requires a proposal to be in harmony with the local area objectives as opposed to merely not directly against, or in contravention of those objectives.
 However, it is noted that demonstration of 'consistency' does not go so far as to require strict compliance with every local area objective listed under Clause 26.1.2.
 It is only necessary for a proposal to be consistent with the local area objectives when considering those as a whole.